docker-hy/docker-hy.github.io/part3.md

 Notice how the file is not extracted at any point, this is because the `ADD` documentation states in [Docker documentation](https://docs.docker.com/engine/reference/builder/#add) that "If src is a local tar archive in a recognized compression format (identity, gzip, bzip2 or xz) then it is unpacked as a directory. "

-Before getting stressed by the potential security problems with this we have to remind ourselves of Ken Thomposons "You can't trust code that you did not totally create yourself."
+Before getting stressed by the potential security problems with this we have to remind ourselves of Ken Thompsons "You can't trust code that you did not totally create yourself."
 (1984, Reflections on Trusting Trust).
-However, we can be pretty sure that the `ubuntu:16.04` that we downloaded is this image, because
+However, we assume that the `ubuntu:16.04` that we downloaded is this image, because

     $ docker history --no-trunc ubuntu:16.04